 Addie Langford lives and works in Detroit.
 She completed her MFA at Cranbrook Academy of Art in ceramics after a BFA in architecture at the Rhode Island School of Design.
 In 2006-07 she was a Fulbright Fellow in Madrid, Spain, where she conducted research on tapestry in relation to contemporary collage.
 Drawing upon her Fulbright research she completed and exhibited a body of large scale mixed media drawings, Slow Knots, in 2007 in Madrid.
 Since then, her practice has focused on painting, mixed media collage, and ceramics.
-She is currently developing a body of work for a one-person exhibition at the Simone DeSousa Gallery, Detroit in September, 2016.
+In 2018 she launched a solo exhibition of paintings on domestic fabric and large scale ceramic vessels at the Hill Gallery, Birmingham, MI.

 Langford’s practice draws on her varied background in painting, ceramics, drawing, fabrics, and structural influences from architecture and craft.
 Her work is marked by layering and uneven densities in relation to the support, and a hyper-exposure of materials to subtle natural forces (water, pressure, layering, erosion, thinning, thickening), not in order to destroy, but to form, warp or shape.
 Her works archive the subtlety of deformation and the experience of natural and imposed stresses.